 Locking method: Key

-What secures it best: Frame to fixed object; add a cable/second lock for wheels
+What secures it best: Frame to fixed object, ideally with a second layer for wheels

 LITELOK X3